-Ardbeg sits on Islay’s Kildalton coast near Port Ellen – a town founded by Walter Frederick Campbell, known as an ‘improving laird’.
-These were landowners who made great changes to their estates, improving things not just for themselves but for their tenants and for local industries.
-Walter Frederick and his grandfather Walter established much of Islay as we know it today.
+Ardbeg stands on Islay’s Kildalton coast near Port Ellen, a town founded by Walter Frederick Campbell.
+Campbell was known as an improving laird, that is, a landowner who made great changes to his estate, not just for his own benefit but for the benefit of his tenants and local businesses.
+Indeed, Walter Frederick and his grandfather (also Walter), established much of Islay as we know it today.

-Walter Campbell became laird in 1777, inheriting the title from his brother Daniel.
-Walter created and improved roads and transport links and he constructed new quays in order to improve the fishing industry.
-When his grandson, Walter Frederick took the title in 1816 he began to reshape much of the island and in 1821 he created Port Ellen – named after his wife Eleanor.
-Then, in 1828 he founded Port Charlotte, named after his mother and later, Port Wemyss named in tribute to Eleanor’s father, the Earl of Wemyss.
-In addition to this Walter Frederick was a great supporter of the commercial development of the island’s distilling industry and it was he who persuaded John McDougall to apply for a license to legally distill at Ardbeg.
+Walter Campbell became Laird in 1777, inheriting the title from his brother Daniel.
+He built new roads and constructed new quays to aid the local fishing industry.
+When his grandson, Walter Frederick took the title in 1816 he also began to reshape much of the island, creating Port Ellen in 1821, which he named for his wife Eleanor.
+He followed this in 1828 with Port Charlotte (after his mother) and later, Port Wemyss named in honour of Eleanor’s father, the Earl of Wemyss.
+Campbell was a great supporter of the commercial development of the island’s distilling industry and persuaded John McDougall to apply for a license to distil at Ardbeg.

-Being an Islay whisky the nose is a bombardment of Smoke and Ash at first but after you become accustomed to it, notes of Vanilla, Lemon and Barley come through – reminds me a little of Custard Cream biscuits actually.
-On the palate there’s some Citrus Orange, Salted Caramel, Vanilla, a little Coffee and Tobacco Smoke.
+Smell: A bombardment of Smoke and Ash at first but once you become accustomed to it, notes of Vanilla, Lemon and Barley come through – even reminds me of Custard Cream biscuits.

 Taste: Citrus Orange, Salted Caramel, Vanilla, a little Coffee and waves of Tobacco Smoke.